 RESEARCHER OF THE MONTH

 Hüther, N., Robinson, D.T., Sievers, S., & Hartmann-Wendels, T. (2019).
 Paying for performance in private equity: Evidence from venture capital partnerships.
-Management Science, in press.
+Management Science.

 We invite applications of candidates for Doctoral Researcher and Post-Doctoral Researcher positions.
 We are looking for candidates with research interests in managerial accounting, financial accounting or taxation.
 Read more about our job posts here.